peace195/peace195.github.io/_posts/2017-08-17-late-fusion.md

 $$f(x, y) = f(x) + f(y)$$

 Product rule is based on the assumption of statistical independence of the representations.
-This assumption is reasonable because observations of a certain class are mutually independent.
+This assumption is reasonable because observations of a particular class are mutually independent.

 $$f(x, y) = f(x) \cdot f(y)$$

 ### Classification-based approaches

-Once the ground-truth species of the training images and the predicted class are the identical, they are the positive samples.
-On the other hand, the actual class of images is different from the predict class.
+Once the ground-truth species of the training images and the predicted class are identical, they are the positive samples.
+On the other hand, the actual class of images is different from the predicted class.
 They are defined as negative samples.
-A SVM classifier is learnt by using positive and negative training samples in the score space.
+An SVM classifier is learned by using positive and negative training samples in the score space.
 In the test phase, the distance to the decision bound is the measure to decide the labels of testing samples.